 The reason why FRPs are widely considered is because of their low weight but are incredibly strong, and have good fatigue.
 Also, its impacts and compression properties are a unique reason.
 This is why motor industries were able to replace metals with lighter-weight materials to not only make the cars stronger but also faster and fuel-efficient.

-Fibre-reinforced plastics also demonstrate distinctive electrical properties and a high-grade environmental resistance, along with good thermal insulation, structural integrity, fire hardiness, UV radiation stability, and resistance to chemicals and corrosives.
+Fiber-reinforced plastics also demonstrate distinctive electrical properties and high-grade environmental resistance, along with good thermal insulation, structural integrity, fire hardiness, UV radiation stability, and resistance to chemicals and corrosives.
 Well, all these were mentioned above.

 Material requirements or common fibers materials